 For a dual-zone wine cooler, check out EuropAce EQC 6910 Dual-Zone Wine Cooler 91 Bottles).
 It has two separate compartments with independent temperature controls, allowing you to keep your reds and whites separately.
 It can hold up to 91 bottles!
 For even bigger storage capacity, check out Bosch 368 Litre KSW38940 Dual-Zone Wine Cooler (97 bottles).
 If you are a serious wine lover and want something more upmarket, check out Bodega.

 Get a fridge with at least 2 to 3 ticks.
-It can pay off to spend more for a fridge with one more tick, as the bill savings can offset the higher cost you pay for the fridge at the start.
-For example, if an extra tick allows you to save $10 per month on electricity, that will work up to be $120 per year, and $1,200 for 10 years or more, which is the life expectancy of a good fridge in Singapore.
+It can pay off to spend more for a refrigerator with one more tick, as the bill savings can offset the higher cost you pay for the fridge at the start.
+For example, if an extra tick allows you to save $10 per month on electricity, that will work up to be $120 per year, and $1,200 for 10 years or more, which is the life expectancy of a good refrigerator in Singapore.

-The modern fridges of today have plenty of new features.
+The modern refrigerators of today have plenty of new features.
 Some brands also have their own patented technology that can improve your refrigerator performance i.e. Samsung’s Twin Cooling Plus.
 Whether practical or fancy, it is key to figure out which features are essential to you.
 Here are some of the add-on features that we’ve seen:

 - Ice/water dispenser: this one can be particularly useful, especially if you fancy that ice-cold drink after a long day at work.
 Check out Samsung RS68N8322S9 for this function.